CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 - Task 1: Create an Azure Cosmos DB for NoSQL account.
 - Task 2: Send your Azure Cosmos DB for NoSQL account with sample data.
 - Task 3: Create an Azure AI Search resource.
-- Task 4: Build indexer and index for Azure Cosmos DB for NoSQL data.
+- Task 4: Build an indexer and index for Azure Cosmos DB for NoSQL data.
 - Task 5: Validate the index with example search queries.

-## Estimated Timing: 30 minutes
+## Estimated Timing: 120 Minutes

 ## Architecture Diagram